bongomin/bongomin/README.md

 Feel free to explore each project by following the respective links.

-If you have any questions or feedback, please contact [Your Name] at [your@email.com].
+If you have any questions or feedback, please contact me at bongomindaniel@gmail.com.